hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 #### Create the baremetal.csv file {#csv}

 During the installation process after the seed VM is installed, the installer script looks for information about the baremetal systems.
 Specifically, it looks for this information in a file called `baremetal.csv`.
-Before you begin the installation process, you must create this file and upload the file to the installer system (seed VM) at the appropriate installation step.
+Before you begin the installation process, you must create this file and upload the file to the installer system (called the seed cloud host) at the appropriate installation step.

 The baremetal.csv file informs the installer of the size of the Computer that each node will be installed into.